ubirch/ubirch-token-manager/README.md

     'exp' is the expiration time
     'iat' is the initial time
     'jti' is a unique uuid id for the token
-    'purpose' is a description of the main usage for this token, like a concert or artist show 'target_identities': it is the entities for which the subject can perform the action on the target audience system 'scopes' is set of actions allowed per resource for this token.
+    'pur' is a description of the main usage for this token, like a concert or artist show 'tid': it is the entities for which the subject can perform the action on the target audience system 'tgp': it is the groups (keycloak groups) that can be used to aggregate devices.
+    'scp' is set of actions allowed per resource for this token.
 ```

 ## List your Tokens